 Gil, Sandra and Paulo also left Notting Hill, moving to Hampton Court, alongside the Thames River in southwest London, a suburb best known for the royal palace once that was owned by King Henry VIII.
 Again, why and exactly they lived here isn’t clear.
 As with Caetano, Gil’s attention was increasingly directed elsewhere – it’s unlikely that he sought out a home in Hampton Court but, presumably, he was simply offered accommodation somewhere there.

-With the material that Caetano was assembling for is new album Transa, Mace and his record company “Famous” organised a show on 2nd November 1971 at another major Southbank Centre venue, the Queen Elizabeth Hall.
+Including material that was being assembled for the new album Transa Ralph Mace and his record company “Famous” organised a show for Caetano, with Jards Macalé, on 2nd November 1971 at another major Southbank Centre venue, the Queen Elizabeth Hall.
 Although the capacity was just over a third that of the Royal Festival Hall, this was quite an achievement and the theatre was filled with a mix of Brazilians living in London and Caetano’s new British friends and followers.
+As wells new Transa songs, Caetano performed older material, such as his 1969 song Os Argonautas – and a version of Billie Holiday’s Now or Never.
 By now, Caetano seems to have been recognised as not merely an obscure South American singer: a pre-concert article in The Times knowingly explained,“as pop idols go, he is for Brazilian youth what Mick Jagger is for British.”

 Meanwhile Gil was increasingly in demand, performing widely across Europe.
 In early October he paid his first visit to the United States, performing for a week at the St. Clement’s Theater of Latin America, spending time with the artist Hélio Oiticica and meeting João Gilberto for the first time.
 A New York Times reviewer (the jazz musician Dan Heckman) wrote that “quite simply, Gil is a first-class performer who should be heard by an audience considerably larger than the one [that was] available to him”.